New

 So, how do you build a diverse and inclusive team from day one?

-Use tools like Kula AI to write job descriptions that appeal to a wider range of candidates.
-Consider blind resume reviews to focus on skills, not names or backgrounds.
+Start by examining your hiring process for bias.
+Use tools like Kula AI to scan job applications based on predefined filters that focus on skills, not names or backgrounds.

 But diversity isn't just about hiring - it's about creating an inclusive environment where everyone can thrive.